Pashundel/Zelenskyi-TG/README.md

 **Framing Wartime Leadership: Zelenskyi’s Telegram Communication During Russia’s Full-Scale Invasion of Ukraine**

 The repository includes the Python scripts, intermediate CSV files, LDA model outputs, and the Excel workbook used to produce the descriptive tables reported in the thesis.
-The materials are provided to make the data-processing, topic-modelling, and descriptive aggregation workflow transparent and verifiable.
+The materials are provided to make the data-processing, topic-modelling, and descriptive aggregation workflow transparent and verifiable. <ins>For the convenience, some files have been compressed, please use unarchivator to unpack and use files with the .zip extensions.</ins>

 ## 1. Repository structure